In The Beginning There Was Francis…

 The scarring at birth of Sinatra’s face was compounded with a childhood operation on the left mastoid bone.
 The mastoid is the large bony prominence on the base of the skull right behind the ear which contains air spaces that connect with the middle ear cavity.
 On top of all this, in his adolescence he developed cystic acne, a particularly nasty skin condition, adding to the scaring already present.
 It was not a promising beginning and certainly doesn’t sound as though this person could possibly become a famous, suave, romantic singer, sought after by hundreds of thousands of women.

 When he was a kid, he earned a few nickels while singing from the top of the player piano in his parent’s tavern.
 Because of his mother’s efforts, he was known as the “best dressed kid in the neighborhood.”
 As he grew he remained thin and small which caused a myriad of jokes about his skinny stature, even as he mesmerized young girls in his audience.
-He never grew beyond 5 feet 7 inches tall, and after finding success in the music field in later years, wore lifts in his custom made shoes to appear taller.
+He never grew beyond 5 feet 7 inches tall, and after finding success in the music field, wore lifts in his custom made shoes to appear taller.

 Answering His True Calling